LCAV/Pyramic/fpga/README.md

-Development tools (Quartus and Eclipse) installation
+Development tools (Quartus and Eclipse) installation for Ubuntu 16.04
 --------------------------------

 First, switch to root mode